 School administrators will report crimes as required by law and may contact local law enforcement regarding suspected criminal activity.
 Certain acts of misconduct may constitute criminal offenses in addition to violations of the SCC.
-Because school discipline is independent of criminal proceedings, disciplinary consequences may not be postponed pending the outcome of any criminal proceeding or affected by the outcome of any criminal proceeding.
+Because school discipline is independent of criminal proceedings, disciplinary consequences may not be postponed pending the outcome of any criminal proceeding.